 When and why was it introduced?

-The course was introduced for the 2013 season; following a recommendation from the Osprey Powerboat Rescue Team, that further scuba training and use of diving equipment and air systems be integrated into annual Immersion testing for competitors.
+The course was introduced following a recommendation from the Osprey Powerboat Rescue Team, that further scuba training and use of diving equipment and air systems be integrated into annual Immersion testing for competitors.

 How do drivers (Pilots) go about taking these qualifications?